 1118 - At some of the wine making supply shops around me this is the only yeast sold.
 It provides an aggressive fermentation, has a very high alcohol tolerance, wide temperature range and low nutrient requirements.
 On the downside, some feel it is more likely to blow off the subtle honey flavours and aromas.
 If you don't want a dry mead, it's likely you will need to back sweeten (adding more honey after fermentation stops).

-Water - The water you use will impart it's character into the mead.
+The water you use will impart it's character into the mead.
 Some like to use spring water.
 My filtered tap water seems to work well.
-If your water source is chlorinated, it might be worth boiling the water to evaporate it off and thereby making it a little more hospitable for your yeasts.
+Filtering can be important If your water source is chlorinated.

 The variety of honey used will certainly impact the character of your end product.
 Delicately flavoured mono-floral varieties like clover, tupelo, raspberry, and orange blossom are known to be popular in mead making circles, yet some do add varying amounts of the robust flavoured honeys like heather and buckwheat in their recipes.